On Affine Homotopy between Language Encoders: Language Encoders

 where $\outMtx \in \R^{(|\alphabet| + 1) \times \hiddDim}$.
 An autoregressive LM provides a simple manner to \emph{learn} a language encoder from a dataset of strings $\sD = \{\str^{(n)}\}_{n=1}^\nsamples$ by minimizing $\sD$'s negative log-likelihood.
 We may also learn a language encoder through \defn{\underline{m}asked \underline{l}anguage \underline{m}odeling} (MLM), which defines the conditional probabilities based on both sides of the masked symbol's context

-Optimizing the log-likelihood for a language encoder $\vh$ with a gradient-based algorithm only requires $\vh$ to be a differentiable function of its parameters.
+Maximizing the log-likelihood of a corpus under a language model derived from a language encoder $\enc$ with a gradient-based algorithm only requires $\enc$ to be a differentiable function of its parameters.
 Once a language encoder has been trained on a (large) corpus, its representations can be used on more fine-grained NLP tasks such as classification.
-The rationale here is that representations $\encFun{\str}$ stemming from a performant language model also contain information useful for other downstream tasks on natural language.
+The rationale for such transfer learning is that representations $\encFun{\str}$ stemming from a performant language model also contain information useful for other downstream tasks on natural language.
 An NLP practitioner might then implement a task-specific transformation of $\encFun{\str}$.
-Since the tasks of interest are often less resource-abundant and to keep the training costs low, task-specific transformations are usually simple, often in the form of linear transformations of $\encFun{\str}$, as in \cref{eq:sent-analysis-example}.
+To tackle the problem that the tasks of interest are often less resource-abundant and to keep the training costs low, task-specific transformations are usually simple, often in the form of linear transformations of $\encFun{\str}$, as in \cref{eq:sent-analysis-example}.